ritua2/DockerImageBuilder/README.md

 ## Acknowledgements

-All current Greyfish servers used for testing are setup using the Jetstream \[1\]\[2\] and Chameleon\[3\] systems.
+All current servers used for testing are setup using the Jetstream \[1\]\[2\] and Chameleon\[3\] systems.
 We are grateful to XSEDE for providing the allocation required for implementing this project.
 This project is generously supported through the National Science Foundation (NSF) award \#1664022.

 ### References